x11x00x00x/xblbeacon/README.md

   `npm run generate-icons`
   → Updates `assets/icon.ico` and `assets/icon.icns` from `icon.png`.

+### macOS: “App is corrupted” or “damaged” when copying from the DMG

+The built Mac app is **unsigned** (no Apple Developer ID), so Gatekeeper may show “damaged” or “corrupted” when you copy it to Applications and try to open it.
+The app itself is fine.

+- **Workaround:** After copying to Applications, **right‑click the app → Open** (first launch only), or in Terminal run:
+  `xattr -cr "/Applications/XBL Beacon.app"`

 ## How it works

 1. You log in to **Discord** and **xb.live** in the app.